thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 source("https://thebustalab.github.io/phylochemistry/phylochemistry.R")
 ```

 If you are using R Markdown you may wish to use `cache = TRUE` in the header of the chunk that contains the source command.
-This way you will not need to rerun the source everytime you compile your document.
+This way you will not need to rerun the source every time you compile your document.

 Features provided by the source script: